Leasehold Advice

 The lease names the original parties: the lessor (the freeholder granting the lease) and the lessee (the original buyer of the leasehold flat).
 These names are the parties as they were on the day the lease was first granted, sometimes decades ago.
 Today's owner of the flat is the current leaseholder by assignment, not the lessee named in the document.
 The current freeholder may also be a different party from the original lessor.
 None of that changes the legal effect of the lease; the obligations transfer with each sale.

 The lease then sets out what is being granted: the demise.
 This is the precise definition of what the flat actually is, often by reference to a plan attached to the lease.
-It typically includes the rooms, sometimes a balcony or parking space, and almost never the structural walls, the roof or the load-bearing parts of the building.
-Those stay with the freeholder, which is why the freeholder is responsible for the structure.
+It typically includes the rooms, sometimes a balcony or parking space and almost never the structural walls, the roof or the load-bearing parts of the building.
+Those parts usually remain outside the flat and are normally the freeholder's responsibility, but the exact repairing obligations should always be checked against the lease, as some leases allocate structural repair differently.

 Definitions, schedules and plans